na-na-hi/renget/archive/homunculus_shop.md

 ***

 ###Info
 -> I don't have a strict or exhaustive list of DOs and DON'Ts, but here are some examples of things that I will or won't make.
-Use at your discretion when suggesting characters for me to make :P <-
+Use at your discretion when suggesting characters for me to make.
+If you have a suggestion that you think I might not wanna do and isn't on my DON'T part of the list, send it my way anyway, I don't judge! <-

 - #####"I'll do it!"
     - Shota
     - Loli
     - Adult
     - Furry
-    - OCs (Even If I Haven't Seen The Source Material :D)
+    - OCs
-    - Copyrighted Characters
+    - Copyrighted Characters (Even If I Haven't Seen The Source Material :D)
     - Dubious Consent
     - Any POV (Shota User, Loli User, Adult Male/Female User, Etc)
 - #####"I might do it."